Collective or Class Actions and Claims Aggregation in Germany

 Past experience has shown that the threat of publicity of the master proceedings and the possibility of halting the limitation period by simple notification for a vast number of potential claimants motivates some defendants to settle the case with the original applicants for a master proceeding at a very early stage.
 Thus, even though the KapMuG itself does not provide for monetary compensation, it might generate enough pressure on the defendant to make it enter an early settlement agreement.

 However, not every defendant is willing to settle and the KapMuG procedure may take extremely long to be completed.
-In the master proceedings against Deutsche Telekom AG, which was the raison d’être of the KapMuG, the first master proceedings were filed in 2006, but no final and binding decision as to damages has been given yet, several years after the death of the model claimant.
+In the master proceedings against Deutsche Telekom AG, which was the raison d’être of the KapMuG, the first master proceedings were filed in 2006, but even after more than 10 years, no final and binding decision as to damages has been rendered.

 Declaratory model action